Ryan Lochte's Wife Kayla Rae Reid Reveals Battle with Postpartum Depression: 'I Was Dead Inside'

 Reid, who first realized she had postpartum depression around the time her baby boy was three-months-old, says she had “physical” changes.
 “I was so exhausted, and it was to the point where I just wanted to sleep all day long,” explains Reid.
 “I did not want to wake up.
 I would be like, ‘I can’t wait until night time, so I can go back to bed and just lay there.'”

-“I also was just questioning I don’t know my life I guess,” Reid shares, adding that she went to the grocery store one time and just remembered feeling like everyone was “living a life” and hers “was on pause.”
+“I also was just questioning – I don’t know – my life, I guess,” Reid shares, adding that she went to the grocery store one time and just remembered feeling like everyone was “living a life” and hers “was on pause.”

 “I was dead inside,” Reid candidly recalls.
 “It makes me so sad because you don’t want to feel like that because you just gave birth to something.
 You know you are their everything, and everything you do is for them.
 I don’t know why I felt like that, but I did.”